 - U.S. birth certificate translated into Croatian by a sworn court interpreter (PDF 249 KB); the U.S. birth certificate must bear the Apostille seal of the competent authority of the issuing U.S. state and must be a new copy issued within the past 90 days.
 Obtaining the Apostille and/or new birth certificate may require several days or weeks, depending on the state.
 For addresses of relevant state apostille authorities, click here .

-- A sworn statement, made by the U.S. citizen before a U.S. Consular Officer, stating that the person in question is a U.S. citizen, that he/she is free to marry, and that the marriage contracted in Croatia will be regarded as valid by U.S. authorities.
-This document (“Free to Marry” affidavit) and notarial service are available at the U.S. Embassy in Zagreb by appointment only.
-The U.S. citizen must bring his/her U.S. passport to the appointment.
+- A marriage affidavit, made by yourself before a U.S. Consular Officer, stating that you are a U.S. citizen, that you are free to marry, and that the marriage performed in Croatia will be regarded as valid by U.S. authorities.
+This document (Marriage Affidavit) and notarial service are available at the U.S. Embassy in Zagreb by appointment only.
+You can download the Marriage Affidavit, complete and print the form but please DO NOT sign the form, as you will sign it in presence of the consular officer.
+You must bring your U.S. passport to the appointment.
 The fee is $50, payable in cash (dollars or kuna equivalent) or by major credit card.
-The document (“Free to Marry” affidavit) supplied by the U.S. Embassy also must be authenticated by the International Legal Assistance Service of the Croatian Ministry of Foreign and European Affairs, located at Petretićev trg 2, 10000 Zagreb.
+The Marriage Affidavit supplied by the U.S. Embassy also must be authenticated by the International Legal Assistance Service of the Croatian Ministry of Foreign and European Affairs, located at Trg Petra Petretića 2, 10000 Zagreb.
 The contact number at the Ministry is +385-1-4599-410.
-The government fee (biljeg) is 60 kunas.
-Their office hours are Monday – Thursday 9 AM – 11 AM and 1 PM – 3 PM and Fridays 9 AM – 12 PM.
+The Croatian government fee may be needed to be paid.
+Their office hours are Monday – Thursday, 9 AM – 11 AM and 1 PM – 3 PM and Fridays 9 AM – 12 PM.

-- If the U.S. citizen does not speak Croatian, he/she will have to obtain the services of a court-appointed translator for the marriage ceremony.
+- If you do not speak Croatian, you will need to obtain the services of a court-appointed translator for the marriage ceremony.
 A list of court interpreters is available by clicking here (PDF 249 KB).

 - If one of the marriage partners is divorced or widowed, proof of the dissolution of previous marriage (i.e. divorce decree or death certificate) is required; similarly, an Apostille is required on those documents.